Blank white square background

 Can’t get rid of your gas stove?
 Do this instead!

 If you are a renter, or don’t have the electrical capacity or the funds to replace your gas stove and oven with induction or electric, DON’T DESPAIR.
 There are easy and very cost effective measures you can take to improve your indoor air quality.
-First of all, for less than $150, you can get a great countertop induction cookplate and cookware.
-We love cooking on our induction cookplate!
-Our favorite is this no-frills Wirecutter recommendation, but Ikea also has one that is a few dollars less.
+First of all, for less than $150, you can get a great counter-top induction cookplate and cookware.
+We love cooking on our induction cookplate, and cooked on it exclusively for two years while we waited to replace our range.
+Our favorite is this Wirecutter recommendation, but Ikea also has one that is a few dollars less.
 You need to use magnetic pots and pans on induction: low cost cast iron pans work great and there are great options through Amazon, Ikea, and other vendors.
-You can also use other electric appliances to supplement the use of your gas stove and oven: countertop ovens, slow cookers, electric kettles, etc..
+You can also use other electric appliances to supplement and reduce the use of your gas stove and oven: countertop ovens, slow cookers, electric kettles, etc..

 If you can, venting your stove and oven when you are cooking with gas is important.
 If you have a ventilation hood - USE IT.
 (Unfortunately, fans that come with microwaves units over ranges are recirculating and do not vent to the outside, and therefore do not get rid of harmful emissions).
-You can also open windows if that works.
+You can also open windows you are able to.

 NEVER USE your gas stove to supplement heat in your home.
 It is dangerous and emits tons of toxic emissions.